calvintaw/Lenscape/README.md

 - **Search**: Search for images and videos using the Pexels API.
 - **Direct Downloads**: Download media directly from the preview page.

 > ⚠️ Note: Some features were experimental and not fully implemented, as this project was built before a six-month break from development.
-Upon returning, I rebuilt Lenscape with a fresh approach to reinforce learning.
+Upon returning, I rebuilt Lenscape with a fresh mind (I had forgotten everything) to reinforce learning.

 ## 🛠️ Tech Stack